EricLi3/Contemporary-Chinese-Final-Project/README.md

 - Use resources to make a rough draft of the project (2/16)
 - Finalize draft of project (2/23)
 - Present & distribute to appropriate people.
 (When complete)

+We utilized websockets, HTML, CSS, JavaScript, and Bootstrap to provide our site.
+And used Node to create a server for multi-user communication.